deocampo/deocampo.github.io/README.md

-This is a very informal, free flowing site of ideas and code that I've used to learn and enjoy software.
-Below are links to the major sections.
+There are three areas that interest me:
+- Scalability : the way to design and develop systems, in order for them to scale in the areas of data storage, business login/analytic processing, and presentation/visualization.
+- Simplicity : with the plethora of technolies being developed to do the same things in different manner, it is very interesting to understand the simplest ways of achieving each use case.
+- Accessibility : with cloud computing and online software platforms, writing and deploying software and anaytics should be democritized and FREE (or at least very cheap).

 For a more "professional" understanding of my background, please visit my [LinkedIn Profile](https://www.linkedin.com/in/deocampo/).

 _Aside from the 'deocampo.github.io' project that contains the source code for these introductory pages, my projects are organized in the following categories:_